dmlerner/ynab-api/docs/TransactionsApi.md

 # Defining host is optional and default to https://api.youneedabudget.com/v1
 configuration.host = "https://api.youneedabudget.com/v1"

+# Enter a context with an instance of the API client
+with ynab_api.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-api_instance = ynab_api.TransactionsApi(ynab_api.ApiClient(configuration))
+    api_instance = ynab_api.TransactionsApi(api_client)
     budget_id = 'budget_id_example' # str | The id of the budget (\"last-used\" can be used to specify the last used budget and \"default\" can be used if default budget selection is enabled (see: https://api.youneedabudget.com/#oauth-default-budget) data = ynab_api.SaveTransactionsWrapper() # SaveTransactionsWrapper | The transaction or transactions to create.
-To create a single transaction you can specify a value for the 'transaction' object and to create multiple transactions you can specify an array of 'transactions'.
+To create a single transaction you can specify a value for the `transaction` object and to create multiple transactions you can specify an array of `transactions`.
 It is expected that you will only provide a value for one of these objects.

     try:
         # Create a single transaction or multiple transactions
         api_response = api_instance.create_transaction(budget_id, data)
         pprint(api_response)
     except ApiException as e:
         print("Exception when calling TransactionsApi->create_transaction: %s\n" % e)
 ```

 ### Parameters